Centralizers in pseudo-finite groups: Involutions in pseudo-periodic groups

 Now, we show that $H$ modulo its central subgroup $C_{H}(ii^G)$ has exponent two.
 To do so, consider an element $h$ of $H$ and an element $g$ of $ii^{G}$.
 As $H$ is contained in $C_{G}([i,G]/N)$, there is some $x$ in $N$ such that $g^h=gx$.
 Moreover, as $H/N$ is inverted by $i$, there is some element $v$ of $N$ such that $h^{i}=h^{-1}v$.
 Note that $i$ inverts $x$ and $v$ as these belong to $N$ and also $g$ since it belongs to $ii^{G}$.
 Thus, since $v$ commutes with $h$ and $g$, we obtain that

 On the other hand, as $x$ commutes with $g$, we have that

 and so $h^2$ commutes with $g$.
 As $g$ and $h$ were taken to be arbitrary we conclude.

 Thus, as $H/N$ is inverted by $i$ and $N$ is included in $C_{H}(ii^{G})$, we deduce that the group $H/C_{H}(ii^{G})$ is centralized by $i$ since all its elements are involutions.
 As $C_{H}(ii^{G})$ is central in $H$, the same holds for $H/Z(H)$.
 As $Z(H)$ is definable, the infinite group $G/Z(H)$ is pseudo-finite.
-Thus, applying Lemma \ref{LemCenFin} to $G/Z(H)$ we obtain that

-and consequently $H/Z(H)$ has size at most $n$.
+Thus, applying Lemma \ref{LemCenFin} to $G/Z(H)$ we obtain that $|C_{G/Z(H)}(iZ(H))|\leq n$ and consequently $H/Z(H)$ has size at most $n$.
 Moreover if equality holds in the above equation, Lemma \ref{LemCenFin} yields that $Z(H)$ is a normal abelian subgroup of $G$ inverted by $i$ and contained in $Z([i,G])$.
 Hence $Z(H)$ is equal to $N$ by the choice of the latter, and so this yields that the size of $H/N$ in $\bar G$ is at most $n$, a contradiction.
-Hence

-Whence, we deduce that $G/Z(H)$ is a pseudo-finite group with an involution that has a centralizer of size strictly smaller then $n$ and thus by our assumption it is finite-by-abelian-by-finite.
-Since $H$ is a finite extension of $N$, we get that $\bar G = G/N$ is as well finite-by-abelian-by-finite as claimed. $_{\mbox{Claim}}$
+Hence $ |C_{G/Z(H)}(iZ(H))|<n.$ Whence, we deduce that $G/Z(H)$ is a pseudo-finite group with an involution that has a centralizer of size strictly smaller than $n$ and thus by our assumption it is finite-by-abelian-by-finite.
+Since $H$ is a finite extension of $N$ and $N$ is central in $H$, we get that $\bar G = G/N$ is finite-by-abelian-by-finite as claimed. $_{\mbox{Claim}}$

 Using the claim, we can find a definable normal finite index subgroup $F$ of $G$ such that $F/Z(C_G(N))$ is finite-by-abelian.
 As mentioned before the claim, the subgroup $C_G(N)$ is definable and has finite index in $G$.
 Thus taking the intersection of these two finite index subgroups, namely the subgroup $C_F(N)$, we obtain a finite index subgroup of $G$ which is finite-by-abelian modulo its center.
 Thus by Lemma \ref{LemFinNilp} $C_F(N)$ contains a definable subgroup $K$ of finite index that is nilpotent of class two.
 Consequently $K$ has finite index in $G$ and therefore has only finitely many conjugates in $G$.
 Considering the intersection of these conjugates, we obtain a definable finite index subgroup of $G$ which is nilpotent of class two and is additionally normal in $G$.
 Using Lemma \ref{LemNil2} we obtain the desired result.